 Muscles atrophy, or waste away, when they are not used.
 In microgravity, muscles atrophy even in those who exercise regularly.
 Without normal gravity to work against, in fact, some muscles begin to atrophy within days after an astronaut reaches orbit.
-Some people still on Earth experience muscle loss because of diseases or injuries that can make it harder to move, although atrophy happens more gradually here.
-Ultimately, atrophy affects everyone, as all humans lose muscle as they get older.

-The overall goal is to use ISS to learn more about muscle wasting so scientists and drug companies can help patients who are at risk.
+Some people still on Earth experience muscle loss because of diseases or injuries that can make it harder to move, although The overall goal is to use ISS to learn more about muscle wasting so scientists and drug companies can help patients who are at risk.